An overview of UK Data Protection Law

 What is data protection?

 How your organisation must comply with the data protection legislation will depend on how you process personal data.
-For instance, you might need to appoint a data protection officer.

 Learn more about the GDPR

-Learn more about the DPA 2018
+Learn more about complying with the UK GDPR and DPA 2018

 Other UK data protection and privacy laws